Sienam Lulla

 The Competitive Pressure Is Already Here

-The gap between organizations that have modernized and those still running on email and shared drives isn't just an efficiency gap.
+The gap between organizations that have modernized and those still running on email and static PDFs isn't just an efficiency gap.
 It's a risk gap.
 Every deal that runs through a fragmented process is a deal more likely to have a material term fall through the cracks — more likely to produce a lease that doesn't reflect the LOI, more likely to generate a dispute that could have been avoided.

 The question isn't whether to bring these teams onto a unified platform.
 The question is how long organizations can afford not to.